DarkPhreekquency/Apache-Auto-Maintenance/README.md

 # Apache-Auto-Maintenance Mode
 Auto Maintenance Mode for Apache
+This will redirect your website to a maintenance page based on a scheduled time set in cron.

 This requires you to create a blank file in your webserver root folder called maintenenace.enable as well as a custom error page maintenance.html in the same directory